diogodinisf/guitarEffectsPedal/README.md

 This projetc uses an arduino due programmed with arduino sdk with freeRTOS libs for multi thread.

+Last update: Thi is my last work on this little project.
+The project was presented and the school class finished.
+The program works well, nut has some troubles.
+The biggest problem is the noise.

+THe selected effects was echo with a maximum of 4 echos and overdrive.

+Maybe one day I can take this project again to do something more cool.
+Or maybe you can take this and change as you wish.

 For freeRTOS lib:
 https://github.com/greiman/FreeRTOS-Arduino